Animation Techniques: The SmearClaude Harrington 10.17.2018

-High-quality animation usually means using the 12 Principles of Animation developed by Disney’s “12 Old Men.”
+High-quality animation usually means using the 12 Principles of Animation developed by Disney.
 These time-honored techniques make animation look lifelike, smooth, and compelling.
 And while these animation techniques are the foundation of great animation, that’s not the only way to create professional animation.
-Case in point: the animated “smear technique.”

 Animation Smear: The Dover Boys at Pimento University (1942)

-This blur creates the sensation of a sudden burst of speed that gives the animation a sense of frantic pace and action that careful key frame animation doesn’t quite match.
-Seriously, look at how fast this character moves with the smear technique.
+Look at how fast this character “moves” with the smear technique.
 He’s a literal blur that the bartender’s eyes can barely follow.

 Animation Smear vs. Motion Blurs